tmpaccount527/SemanticGap/README.md

-# cr_TextGCN
-using review data and needs data build a textGCN and do classification.
+# This project contains the code and data for a manuscript submitted to IEEE Transactions on Industiral Informatics.
+We build a GCN to close the semantic gap beween customers and engineering teams in smart manufacturing.

 1. Some explanation :
 	use mask to indicate samples used in the train/val/test set , set the corresponding index to 1